pardot/email-layouts/CONTRIBUTING.md

 ## Published but not supported

 The intent and goal of open sourcing this project is because it may contain useful or interesting code/concepts that we wish to share with the larger open source community.
 Although occasional work may be done on it, we will not be looking for or soliciting contributions.

-# Getting started

-Please join the community on {Here list Slack channels, Email lists, Glitter, Discord, etc... links}.
-Also please make sure to take a look at the project [roadmap](ROADMAP.md) to see where are headed.

 # Issues, requests & ideas